How Happy Breakup Songs Can Help You Move Forward

 Breaking up after a serious meaningful relationship can make us feel alone.
 When we hear a happy breakup song, it tells us that there are people out there who have felt exactly the same way.
 By acknowledging this, you feel less alone in your own thoughts.
 Happy breakup songs tend to have an upbeat, sing-able tempo.
 That by itself can help your mind move into a different place.

-With breakups, there's sometimes a period of time shortly after the breakup where one or both of you begin to have some doubts about your decision.
+With breakups, there's sometimes a period shortly after the breakup where one or both of you begin to have some doubts about your decision.
 Happy breakup songs can help to solidify your resolve.
 For example, take Taylor Swift's "Shake it Off."
-This song reminds that players are going to play, haters are going to hate, heartbreakers are going to break, and fakers will fake.
+This song reminds us that players are going to play, haters are going to hate, heartbreakers are going to break, and fakers will fake.
 Essentially, we can't control what others say or do, but we always have the choice to shake it off and do our own thing.

 Another song, "Turning Tables," by Adele reminds us that we can fall in love fast, but the tables can turn even faster.
 When that happens, it's a hard lesson that gives us stronger resolve.
 The chorus rings, "Next time I'll be braver, I'll be my own savior, standing on my own two feet…"